Indrikoterio/inferencilo/README.md

  ./run
 ```

-If you need write your own predicates and functions, the classes BuiltInPredicate and PFunction can be extended.
+If you need write your own predicates and functions (in Java), the classes BuiltInPredicate and PFunction can be extended.
 Refer to the BuiltIn5.java, Capitalize.java, TestBuiltInPredicate.java, and TestFunction.java to see how this is done.

 ## Developer